tylerwatkins101/regression-diagnostics/README.md

 - pypi_required

-This folders contains necessary additional documentation for uploading a package to pypi
+This folder contains necessary additional documentation for uploading a package to pypi

 ## Installation